forestgrape/coronavirus/3_medical/covid19.md

 ### Movement
 Movement is import for optimal functioning of the immune system.
 A good working immune system in turn is important regarding the prevention, the treatment and recovering of/from Covid-19.
 Moderate movement (e.g. a walk or home stretching.
 For home sports ventilation of the room before and afterwards is important) is recommended even when infected, while exercise is only recommended when fit and healthy.

+Recommended articles regarding movement and exercise are:
+* [Should, and how can, exercise be done during a coronavirus outbreak?
+An interview with Dr. Jeffrey A. Woods.](../6_prevention_and_treatment/movement.md#zhu) by Zhu
+* [COVID-19: A pandemic that threatens physical and mental health by promoting physical inactivity](../6_prevention_and_treatment/movement.md#ali) by Ali and Kunugi

+The articles are found on a chapter dedicated to the benefits of movements regarding Covid: [Movement Chapter](../6_prevention_and_treatment/movement.md).
+In the Movement chapter possible mechanisms and epidemiological evidences are discussed.

+### Quarantine-Healthy Recovery Contradiction
+> The strict [quarantine and isolation rules](../7_social/controlling.md#covid-19-cases-and-quarantine) contradict a healthy recovery and therefore this rules should be relaxed.

 > In some regions if tested positive a walk outdoors is  only allowed for people in house with a garden.
 Though the detection rate of mild cases is usually very low, so many will have no formal restrictions.

 > Movement can be associated with deep breathing which is aerosol generating.
 Therefore when possibly infected and with people to protect in the same flat, it is important to be in a separate room and ventilate the room even after stretching and light exercise.
 Regarding aerosol transmission outdoors is still way safer.

-> The strict isolation rules were designed with SARS-1 and it's prevalence in mind: a few sporadic and severely sick cases.
-Additionally a droplet and fomites transmission model was assumed, which makes isolation in an indoor room effective.

-> In my opinion, in the case of targeted testing, those living in flats with small living spaces, which already have a greater infection risk, should not have additional constraints possibly hindering a healthy recovery and putting fellow occupants at risk.

-The benefits of sports founded by biological mechanisms and epidemiological evidence are described on the [Movement page](../6_prevention_and_treatment/movement.md).

-Recommended articles regarding movement and exercise are:
-* [Should, and how can, exercise be done during a coronavirus outbreak?
-An interview with Dr. Jeffrey A. Woods.](../6_prevention_and_treatment/movement.md#zhu) by Zhu
-* [COVID-19: A pandemic that threatens physical and mental health by promoting physical inactivity](../6_prevention_and_treatment/movement.md#ali) by Ali and Kunugi

 ## Recovery and Long Lasting Effects
-[to be done]

 Over 90 % of people are adverse effects free a couple of weeks after a SARS-CoV-2 infection.
 Regarding athletes, countless have been diagnosed with Covid-19: Many of them competed in professional sports just a few weeks later and - to my knowledge - long-term adverse effects haven't been observed for any athlete.
 Athletes often have good fitness, do regular exercise and eat healthily .
 A healthy lifestyle including [movement](#movement) helps everybody to be in good health.

 Nevertheless for some people a healthy life-style is not enough and some experience [long lasting effects](#long-lasting-effects).

 ### Literature Recovery
 * A recommended read is [Long COVID: A Primer for Family Physicians](#greenhalgh-nov2020) by Greenhalgh and Knight
 * More detailed reads are [Management of post-acute covid-19 in primary care](#greenhalgh-aug2020) by Greenhalgh et al and [The Stanford Hall consensus statement for post-COVID-19 rehabilitation](#barker-davies) by Barker-Davies et al

 ### How to Recover
 [in work]
 How to optimally recover is addressed in papers listed in [Literature Recovery](#literature-recovery).

 ### Long Lasting Effects
 Sometime long lasting symptoms such as fatigue and decreased physical fitness can occur, called long Covid/long-haulers.
 Tissues damage which needs some time to repair can be a cause ([Marshall](#marshall)).
 Another cause for long covid can be that immune system overshoots.
 To prevent the latter moderate [movement](#movement) can help.